 The company makes an assessment on the recoverability of loans to the parent, LiveWest Homes.
 The management considers factors including the going concern status of the parent, its credit rating and its credit and liquidity risks.

 3. Operating Profit

+2022 2021

+£ £

-2021 2020 The operating profit is stated after charging. £ £ The operating profit is stated after charging: Auditors' remuneration: audit of these financial statements 9,000 4,500 - other services -
+The operating profit is stated after charging:

+Auditors' remuneration:

+- audit of these financial statements 11,000 9,000

+- other services

 4. Renumeration of directors